leifniem/Black-VLC-Mac/README.md

 ## Installation

-Just copy all the files (maybe except the screenshot) to /Applications/VLC/Contents/Resources and set your VLC skin to dark.
+Just copy everythng from the 'files' folder to /Applications/VLC/Contents/Resources and set your VLC skin to dark.
 Done.